josemvas/clinterface/README.rst

    prompt.one()

-Update legend and prompt for one or more options
+Update label and prompt for one or more options

 .. code-block:: python

-   prompt.set_legend('Choose every good day of the week:') prompt.some()
+   prompt.set_label('Choose good days of the week:') prompt.some()